trust-mfn-berlin/animals-as-objects/vault/theme.recording-worlds.md

 [^7]: Many natural history museums therefore began writing their own manuals for collectors in the field, which contained precise instructions about how to write labels and waybills, for instance, by providing information about the collector, where the animal had been found, and on which date.

-[^8]: For discussions on the connection between the decolonisation of museum collections and data practices see Bénédicte Savoy. _Afrikas Kampf um seine Kunst: Geschichte einer postkolonialen Niederlage_.
+[^8]: For discussions on the connection between the decolonisation of museum collections and data practices, see Bénédicte Savoy. _Afrikas Kampf um seine Kunst: Geschichte einer postkolonialen Niederlage_.
 München: C.H.
 Beck 2021; Kelley Hays-Gilpin, Atsunori Ito, and Robert Breunig.
 “Decolonizing Museum Catalogs: Defining and Exploring the Problem”. _Trajectoria_ 1 (2020). http://doi.org/10.15021/00009509.
-For a Berlin example see https://www.smb.museum/en/research/research-projects/provenance-and-collections/.
+For a Berlin example, see https://www.smb.museum/en/research/research-projects/provenance-and-collections/.